BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Dizziness

 Whoa!
 Hormone shifts and blood pressure changes could cause dizzy spells around pregnancy week 12 (and sometimes even earlier!).
-You can help prevent dizziness by snacking regularly, avoid becoming overheated and drinking plenty of water.
-Sit or lie down if you’re feeling dizzy or lightheaded and let your doctor know about any severe bouts.
+You can help prevent dizziness by snacking regularly, avoiding situations where you could overheat and drinking plenty of water.
+Sit or lie down if you’re feeling dizzy or lightheaded, and let your doctor know about any severe bouts.

 What should I be feeling at 12 weeks pregnant?